talhavawda/adventure-land/README.md

 # Adventure Land

-## A Ticket Processing and Management System for Adventure Land, a fictional Theme Park.
+## A Ticket Processing and Management System for Adventure Land, a fictional Amusement Park.

 - This software project was developed for submission towards the Grade 12 Information Technology Practical Assessment Task (PAT) assessment in 2017.
 - The entire Software Development Life Cycle (SDLC) was applied to this project.